Irish Soda Bread

 Step-by-step instructions

 1. Bake for 45- 55 minutes, or until a toothpick or wooden skewer comes out clean.
 When you tap the loaf, it will have a hollow “thump” sound.
-Cool on a baking rack.
+Cool on a wire rack.
 Serve warm or at room temperature.

 Recipe tips and variations